aejmmark/argumentor/docs/testing_doc.md

 * The original version produces notably different sentences.
 * The alternative version produces copies of existing sentences.

 Speed of data processing and sentence generation was tested using a very large text file.
-Both versions of data processing had similar results with the original version being slightly faster.
-Generation had no notable difference.
+Both versions had similar results with the alternative version being slightly faster in both cases.